thedevfiles/thedevfiles/source/_posts/2014-08-08-moving-from-mysql-query-to-pdo.markdown

 To return the data as an associative array use the [mysql_fetch_assoc](http://us3.php.net/manual/en/function.mysql-fetch-assoc.php) function.
 To return the data as a numeric indexed array use the [mysql_fetch_row](http://us3.php.net/manual/en/function.mysql-fetch-row.php) function.
 To return the data as an object use the [mysql_fetch_object](http://us3.php.net/manual/en/function.mysql-fetch-object.php) function.
-It will return the next row in the resultset or FALSE of there are no more rows.
+It will return the next row in the result-set or FALSE of there are no more rows.

 ### Fetching a single row with PDO